 Unsupervised statistical methods

-I am interested in developing improved and scalable methods for unsupervised analyses in high-throughput genomics data, including spatially resolved transcriptomics (ST), single-cell RNA sequencing (scRNA-seq), and high-dimensional cytometry (HDCyto).
-In previous work, I have performed a systematic benchmark comparison of clustering methods for HDCyto data (Weber and Robinson 2016), and developed an unsupervised analysis pipeline for ST data as part of a collaboration on analyzing the spatial landscape of gene expression in the human brain dorsolateral prefrontal cortex (DLPFC) region (Maynard and Collado-Torres et al. 2021).
+I am interested in developing improved and scalable methods for unsupervised analyses in high-throughput genomics data, including spatially-resolved transcriptomics (SRT), single-cell and single-nucleus RNA sequencing (scRNA-seq and snRNA-seq), and high-dimensional cytometry (HDCyto).
+In previous work, I have performed a systematic benchmark comparison of clustering methods for HDCyto data (Weber and Robinson 2016), and developed an unsupervised analysis workflow for SRT data as part of a collaboration on analyzing the spatial landscape of gene expression in the human brain dorsolateral prefrontal cortex (DLPFC) region (Maynard and Collado-Torres et al. 2021).
+Recently, I have led the development of a new, computationally scalable method to identify spatially variable genes in SRT data (nnSVG, Weber et al. 2022), as well as a collaborative, data-driven analysis of SRT and snRNA-seq data from the locus coeruleus region in the human brain (Weber and Divecha et al. 2022).

 Applications of spatial statistics

-ST data (e.g. from the 10x Genomics Visium platform) consists of gene expression measurements for 10,000 - 20,000 genes at a grid of around 5,000 spatial coordinates on a tissue slide.
+SRT data (e.g. from the 10x Genomics Visium platform) consists of gene expression measurements for thousands of genes at a thousands or more spatial locations on a tissue slide.
 To efficiently analyze these large datasets, we are adapting recent advances in spatial statistical methodology to the genomic context.
-For example, this will allow us to more efficiently identify spatially variable genes with expression that varies with tissue structures of interest, or perform spatially aware clustering on cell types or subsets.
+For example, this will allow us to more efficiently identify spatially variable genes with expression that varies with tissue structures of interest, or perform spatially aware clustering to identify spatial domains representing cell types or other biological structures.
+We have recently developed a new, computationally scalable method to identify spatially variable genes in SRT data (nnSVG, Weber et al. 2022), and applied this method in the context of data from the human brain (Weber and Divecha et al. 2022).

 Biological applications in neuroscience and cancer